jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

          - The name of file (i.e., ``export_template_w1ClUv.json``) containing
            the exported templates.
          - The task ID (i.e., ``68``) that you have to monitor.
 When the task is complete, you can download the file.
+See section :ref:`How to download exported templates file?` for downloading the returned file.